WHAT BLACK BEAR BELIEVES

 What is different in your process of making Carbon Black

 Traditional furnace or ‘virgin’ carbon black is produced from fossil fuels, by partially burning crude oil under controlled conditions.
 Depending on the grade it takes between 1.8 and 2.5 litres of fossil fuels to produce 1 kg of carbon black.
 The standard way of producing carbon black is very polluting.
 Furnace carbon black manufacturers emit around 38 million tons of CO₂ per year.
-The ±7.2 million tons of carbon black consumed by the tire industry every year creates an additional environmental issue because after use these tires are mostly burned or landfilled, polluting the environment and wasting the carbon black.
-In contrast, the Black Bear process uses end-of-life tires as feedstock to produces consistent, high quality carbon blacks.
+The ±9 million tons of carbon black used by the tyre industry every year creates an additional environmental issue because after use these tyres are in some parts of the world still being burned or landfilled, polluting the environment and wasting the carbon black.
+In contrast, the Black Bear process uses end-of-life tyres as feedstock to produce consistent, high quality carbon blacks.
 This circular economy approach not only massively reduces CO₂ emissions but also helps solve an important waste management problem.
 Interestingly, the Black Bear process produces more energy than it consumes, thereby having a beneficial effect on the environment.

 Carbon Black (product)